 - 1. All exhibits should attach skills summary questions. - 2.
-Open only to members enrolled in Cake Decorating Projects. - Decorating must be done on an artificial cake form, such as Styrofoam or inverted cake pan.
-Do not exhibit real cakes. - Exhibits should be placed on disposable plates or boards covered with foil, plastic or decorative covering, and allow 1" minimum of free space between cake and outer edge of plate or board. - Do not bring exhibits on glass plates or valued trays.
-The Fair Board is not responsible for damage or theft. - Design should be suitable for the size and shape of cake.
+Open only to members enrolled in Cake Decorating Projects. - 3.
+Decorating must be done on an artificial cake form, such as Styrofoam or inverted cake pan.
+Do not exhibit real cakes. - 4.
+Exhibits should be placed on disposable plates or boards covered with foil, plastic, or decorative covering, and allow 1" minimum of free space between the cake and the outer edge of the plate or board. - 5.
+Do not bring exhibits on glass plates or valued trays.
+The Fair Board is not responsible for damage or theft. - 6.
+The design should be suitable for the size and shape of the cake.
 It should show good use of color and a pleasing combination of decorations. - 7.
 Members must exhibit only in the class or unit in which they are enrolled. - 8.
-Posters should be limited to a maximum of 22"X28".
+Posters should be limited to a maximum of 22" X 28".
 Place a small hole in the upper center of the poster for hanging.
 Display boards should not exceed 2'x3'.

-CLASS NUMBER: ICING BASED
+ICING-BASED